AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Publications
 [comment]: <> (## Peer-reviewed Articles)
+- **Assessing Causal Effects in a longitudinal observational study with “truncated” outcomes due to unemployment and nonignorable missing data**, with M .Bia and A. Mattei. _Journal of Businnes and Economic Statistics_.
+Forthcoming.
 - **A Regression Discontinuity Design for ordinal running variables: evaluating Central Bank purchases of corporate bonds**. with F. Li, T. Makinen, and A. Silvestrini. _The Annals of Applied Statistics_.
 Forthcoming.
 - **Identifying types in contest experiments**.
 (2020) with F. Fallucchi and J. Niederreiter. _International Journal of Game Theory_.
 Published online: _https://doi.org/10.1007/s00182-020-00738-w_.
 - **The role of financial factors for European corporate investment**.
 (2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_, Vol. 96.